Docking Calculations Using Quantum Annealer (2023/04-)

 - Keisuke Yanagisawa, Yoshitaka Moriwaki, Tohru Terada, Kentaro Shimizu.
 “EXPRORER: Rational Cosolvent Set Construction Method for Cosolvent Molecular Dynamics Using Large-Scale Computation”, Journal of Chemical Information and Modeling, 61: 2744-2753, 2021/06.
 DOI: 10.1021/acs.jcim.1c00134

-Development of Structure-Based Virtual Screening Methods Focused on Compound Fragments (2014/4-)
+Development of Structure-Based Virtual Screening Methods Focusing on Compound Fragments (2014/4-)

-Structure-based virtual screening (SBVS) uses the 3D structure of target proteins in drug development to select promising compounds from a large set of compounds.
-This method is widely recognized, but there is room for performance improvement in terms of computation time and accuracy.
+Structure-based virtual screening (SBVS) refers to the process of selecting promising compounds from large compound libraries using the three-dimensional structure of target proteins in drug development.
+While this method has attracted widespread attention, there remains significant room for performance improvement in terms of both computational time and accuracy.

-We focus on fragments, which are substructures of compounds, knowing that about 28 million compounds can be represented by about 260,000 fragments, aiming to speed up calculations by utilizing fragment commonality among compounds.
+We focus our research on fragments, which are substructures of compounds.
+It is known that over 28 million compounds can be represented by only about 260,000 fragments, and we aim to accelerate calculations by utilizing fragment commonality between compounds.

-Development of a Fast Compound Pre-Screening Method Based on Compound Decomposition
+Development of a Fast Compound Pre-screening Methods Based on Compound Decomposition

-- Keisuke Yanagisawa, Shunta Komine, Shogo D. Suzuki, Masahito Ohue, Takashi Ishida, Yutaka Akiyama: “ESPRESSO: An ultrafast compound pre-screening method based on compound decomposition”, The 27th International Conference on Genome Informatics (GIW 2016), 7 pages, 2016/10
+- Keisuke Yanagisawa, Shunta Komine, Shogo D. Suzuki, Masahito Ohue, Takashi Ishida, Yutaka Akiyama.
+“ESPRESSO: An ultrafast compound pre-screening method based on compound decomposition”, The 27th International Conference on Genome Informatics (GIW 2016), 2016/10/04.
+(8 pages, Oral Presentation)

-By calculating molecular weight (MW), partition coefficient (logD), and plasma protein unbound fraction (fup) of drug compounds, we predict the metabolic and excretion pathways (clearance pathways) in the human body.
+We calculate molecular weight (MW), partition coefficient (logD), plasma protein unbound fraction (fup), and other properties of drug compounds, and use these values to predict which metabolic and excretion pathways (clearance pathways) they will pass through in the human body.

-This prediction problem is characterized by the high cost of labeling (clearance experiments), with a large amount of unlabeled compound structures available.
-Therefore, semi-supervised learning, which can use unlabeled data, is considered suitable for prediction.
+This prediction problem has the characteristic that “the cost of labeling (clearance experiments) is very high, and there are large amounts of unlabeled compound structures available.”
+Therefore, semi-supervised learning, which can utilize unlabeled data, is considered more suitable for prediction than commonly used supervised learning.